Margaret Phillips

 Concert organist

-1. Biography
+2. Biography

-3. Discography
+5. Discography

-4. Concert reviews
+8. Concert reviews

-5. Site search
+9. Site search

-Regarded as one of Britain's most outstanding concert organists and teachers, Margaret Phillips made her début at the Royal Festival Hall and soon gained an international reputation as a soloist, playing at concert halls and cathedrals throughout Europe and in the U.S.A., Australia and Mexico.
-Alongside her busy concert career, she has been Professor of Organ at the Royal College of Music in London for the last ten years.
+One of Britain's most outstanding concert organists and teachers, Margaret Phillips studied with the late Ralph Downes and Marie-Claire Alain.
+After her début at the Royal Festival Hall, she soon gained an international reputation as a soloist, playing at concert halls and cathedrals throughout Europe and in the U.S.A., Canada, Australia and Mexico.
+Alongside her busy concert career, she was a member of Council of the Royal College of Organists for 20 years, and President of the Incorporated Association of Organists from 1997–99.
+From 1996 to 2021, she was Professor of Organ at the Royal College of Music in London, and in March 2022 she was awarded the Medal of the Royal College of Organists, the highest award given by the College (see photo above).

 Image of the Peter Collins 1984 organ forming part of the EOS collection